Seagate/cortx-experiments/daos-cortx/docs/setup_daos.md

 * Use the 'df' command to verify mounting status.

-* Use this [server config file](daos_server.yml) which is having minimum settings to up and running a single node server.
+* Use this [server config file](https://github.com/Seagate/cortx-experiments/blob/main/daos-cortx/src/samples/daos_server.yml) which is having minimum settings to up and run a single node daos server.
 Copy this example file's configurations to /etc/daos/daos_server.yml

         Server's default configuration files are located at following locations :